 The Stuff Legacies Are Made Of

-In 1999, medicine it cost only $70 to build a well in Uganda; yet most families had to travel many miles each day to find safe drinking water.
-Ryan Hreljac, a 7-year old boy from Ottawa heard about this and was so moved that he started a campaign at his school and raised $70 to build his first well in Uganda.
-Seventeen years later, his foundation, Ryan’s Well, has helped build wells and latrines – the most basic needs for good hygiene - for close to a million people.
+In 1999, it cost only seventy dollars to build a well in Uganda; yet most families had to travel many miles each day to find safe drinking water.
+Ryan Hreljac, a 7-year old boy from Ottawa heard about this and was so moved that he started a campaign at his school and raised seventy dollars to build his first well in Uganda.
+Seventeen years later, his foundation, Ryan’s Well, has helped build wells and latrines – the most basic needs for good hygiene – for close to a million people.
 Ryan provides resources and know-how, but more importantly he provides a legacy of self-sufficiency.

-His story got me thinking about what legacies are really made of.
+His story made me wonder what legacies are really made of.
 The dictionary describes the word legacy as “a law, a gift of property, especially personal property, by will or bequest.”
 That’s all fine and good, but what if we don’t’ have any money or personal belongings to leave behind?
 Does this mean we can’t leave a legacy?
 This definition also suggests that a legacy doesn’t happen until we die.
-It seems to me that our most important legacy is NOT something we leave behind; but rather it is molded and shaped by the actions we take while we’re here on earth.
+It seems to me that our most important legacy is NOT something we leave behind; but rather it is moulded and shaped by the actions we take while we’re here on earth.
 It’s too late to worry about legacies when we’re on our death bed.

 If I was asked, I would define legacy as: “a gift of self or resources, in life and after; given to others through love, compassion and integrity; an inspiration for future generations.”
 This definition feels more encompassing and complete.